-- 1. U. T. AUSTIN AUTHORITY TO EMPLOY PARKING AND TRAFFIC CONSULTANT. -- At the Regents' meeting held October 31, 1969, \$50,000.00 was appropriated from the Available University Fund for Master Planning at The University of Texas at Austin.
-It was contemplated at the time this appropriation was made, that it would cover the cost of consultants in various fields required to complete a Master Development Plan.
-It is recommended by President Hackerman and System Administration that a parking and traffic consultant be employed to work with the Office of Facilities Planning and Construction in the development of a master parking and traffic development plan for U. T. Austin.
-The recommended consultant and fee therefor will be presented at the Board meeting. - 2.
-U. T. AUSTIN PORT ARANSAS MARINE INSTITUTE APPROVAL OF FIVE-YEAR EXTENSION OF EASEMENT (OR "LICENSE") FROM U. S. DEPARTMENT OF THE ARMY FOR USE AS ACCESS ROAD. -- At the Regents' Meeting held March 13, 1965, approval was given to the renewal of a five-year easement or "license" from the United States Department of the Army covering a piece of land 50 ft. by 90 ft. which was needed to provide a right-of-way for an access road from land owned by The University of Texas to the site of the boat basin property at The University of Texas Marine Science Institute at Port Aransas.
-This easement will expire March 31, 1970, and needs to be renewed.
-It is, therefore, recommended by President Hackerman and System Administration that approval be given for the University to accept the renewal easement in the same form as the expiring easement, with authorization to the Chairman of the Board to sign the document on behalf of the Board of Regents, after approval as to content by the Executive Director of the Office of Facilities Planning and Construction and as to legal form by a University Attorney. - 3.
-U. T. AUSTIN APPROPRIATION FOR SPECIAL EQUIPMENT FOR PHYSICS MATHEMATICS ASTRONOMY BUILDING. --It is recommended by President Hackerman and System Administration that \$350,000 from Permanent University Fund bond proceeds be transferred to the allotment account for the Physics Mathematics Astronomy construction account for the acquisition of a Tokamak device (controlled fusion experimental device) for the Plasma Physics Laboratory.
-The facilities to house this device have been provided in the current building design. - 4.
-U. T. AUSTIN INCREASED APPROPRIATION FOR CONTRACT CHANGES IN PHYSICS MATHEMATICS ASTRONOMY BUILDING. -President Hackerman and System Administration recommend an additional appropriation from Permanent University Fund bond proceeds of \$55,000 to the allotment account of the contract for the Physics Mathematics Astronomy Building to cover the cost of certain modifications.
-The proposed changes are as follows: - a.
+- 1. U. T. Austin: Employment of Ralph H. Burke, Inc., for Parking and Traffic Consultant to Office of Facilities Planning and Construction (Part of Master Development Plan -- Referred to in Former Minutes as Campus Development Plan). -- The firm of Ralph H. Burke, Inc., Park Ridge, Illinois, was employed as a parking and traffic consultant to work with the Office of Facilities Planning and Construction in proposing a master parking and traffic development plan for The University of Texas at Austin.
+The firm will be paid on an hourly basis but the total will not exceed \$15,000 from the appropriation of \$50,000 authorized at the October 1969 meeting for consultants in the Office of Facilities Planning and Construction to work on long range campus plans for U. T. Austin.
+This will be a preliminary study and the reports will be submitted to the Board. - 2.
+U. T. Austin Port Aransas Marine Institute: Approval of Five-Year Extension of Easement (or "License") from U. S. Department of the Army for Use as Access Road. --Approval was given to renew for a five-year period the easement or "license" from the U. S. Department of the Army covering a piece of land 50 ft. by 90 ft. which provides a right-of-way for an access road from land owned by The University of Texas System to the site of the boat basin property at The University of Texas Marine Science Institute at Port Aransas.
+This easement was originally granted in May 1960 for five years and renewed in March 1965 for an additional five years.
+The renewal easement is to be in the same form as the expired easement, and the Chairman of the Board was authorized to execute the document when it has been approved as to legal form by a University Attorney and as to content by the Executive Director of the Office of Facilities Planning and Construction. - 3.
+U. T. Austin: (1) Appropriation for Contract Changes in Physics-Mathematics-Astronomy Building and (2) Appropriation for Special Equipment. --An additional appropriation of \$55,000 from Permanent University Fund bond proceeds to the allotment account of the contract for the Physics-Mathematics-Astronomy Building to cover the cost of the following modifications was authorized: - a.
 Change to lightweight concrete in the structure above the sixth floor of the mathematics wing to allow for an additional floor to be added at a later time. - b.
 To provide departmental offices and conference rooms for the Department of Mathematics.
 This will provide additional offices and a more workable arrangement of the existing space. - c.
 Modifications to the Plasma Physics Laboratory for installation of the Tokamak device (controlled fusion experimental device).